coodoo/xstate-examples/crud-v1-services/README.md

 ## Goals

-- This is a typical CRUD applicaiton with master|detail|modal screens.
+- This is a typical CRUD applicaiton with master/detail/modal screens.

 - Demonstrating how to model CRUD application with `xstate` using `parallel states` to control screen switching and `context` to replace redux.